-When looking at what is motivation, how teams are motivated has been carefully researched.
-The role of a Team Leader has proved critical in building strong team motivation.
-Here are some of the actions a Team Leader needs to take:
+When looking at what is motivation, the role of a Team Leader has proved critical in building strong team motivation.
+Here are some of the positive actions a Team Leader can take:

-Research shows that employees are more motivated to work in teams when they are rewarded for their team rather than individual effort.
+It stands to reason that employees are likely to be more motivated to work in teams when they are rewarded for their team rather than individual effort.

 Highly performing teams are aware of how interdependant they are on each other and often resist an individual reward system.
 Team input and agreement is important in deciding on rewards.
 For example, an Employee of the Month Award is only likely to be viewed favourably when this is decided by all the team members.

 When thinking about what is motivation, consider what moves to action you need to grow your business, and how you can make these happen in a positive way at work.